dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 ![Map of unregistered editors](plots/W_VS_NW_edits_per_year.png)

 There is a clear correlation with the first graph, showing more edits on crucial geopolitical periods as well as a peak of weaponsing edits.
+No peaks are displayed for the 2022-2025 periods since no article in the dataset was about Russian large scale invasion in Ukraine.

 ### Metadata of the `matched_edits_all.csv`